The News Business Sinks Ever Closer to Rock Bottom

 We can radically boil it down to three movements.

-1. Starting at the beginning: ask most newspaper people and they’d tell you the “original sin” was that news gatherers decided to give away their product for free when they went online.
+1. Starting at the beginning: Ask most newspaper people and they’d tell you the “original sin” was that news gatherers decided to give away their product for free when they went online.
 This is a ridiculous frame (for reasons I’ll get into) but this would be most people in the news business’ common understanding.

 It was the ethos of the time that stories should flow around the Internet, unburdened by payment systems.
 The key underpinning of the whole web was the link and anybody had to be able to view a link for it to be of maximum value.
 That was just an axiom of the early web.